Diseases of the macula are diseases that affect the center of the retina, and thus also the area of sharpest vision.

 A. ASSESSMENT OF VISUAL FUNCTION AND PREDICTABILITY OF TREATMENT SUCCESS

-We first examine the refraction and eye pressure with the so-called "auto-refractometer".
+The first thing we do is examine the refractive power and eye pressure with the autorefractometer.

 The macula forms the center of vision.
 It is only developed in primates and humans, which is why only these reach a sufficiently high image resolution to be able to read.
 The extremely high demands on the metabolism of the photoreceptors for the high performance are largely understood today.
 However, the processes that cause deterioration in old age or in degenerative diseases such as retinitis pigmentosa, epiretinal fibroplasia, diabetic maculopathy, etc. are only very vaguely understood in principle.
 First therapeutic approaches are now possible with intravitreal injections to seal leaking vessels (anti-VEGF therapy, for example Lucentis or Avastin), but there is no prophylaxis to prevent these diseases.